 Each one of us has a choice, believe God is who God says He is, or not.
 Believe in the life, work and saving grace of Jesus, or ignore His pleas.

-Center on conversations expressing hopelessness over all the hard places in our world.
+A choice to get stuck in conversations of hopelessness over all the hard places in our world.

-Or continually speak of the God of the impossible, the hope we have in Jesus, and the work we see God doing.
+Or choose conversations that continually speak of the God of the impossible, the hope we have in Jesus, and the work we see God doing.
 To God be the glory, for surely great things He has done.
 And great things He will do.